My Tokyo Guide

 Main content starts here.

-Tokyo has no shortage of coastline, shoreline, and riverbanks.
-It has canals that have transported people and goods for centuries, moats that surround former medieval estates, and rivers with sources in the city's outlying mountains and marshes that empty into Tokyo Bay.
+Tokyo has no shortage of coastline, shoreline, or riverbanks.
+It has canals that have transported people and goods for centuries, moats that surround former medieval estates, rivers with sources in the city's outlying mountains, and marshes that empty into Tokyo Bay.
 Riding along these waterfronts on a bicycle is an amazing—and, given the relative lack of elevation change, usually relaxing—way to explore the contours of Japan's capital.
 And don't worry if you haven't got a bike with you: local governments and private outfits across Tokyo have affordable and convenient rental options.

 The Wakasu Kaihin Koen (Wakasu Seaside Park) occupies half of Wakasu Island, which sits in Tokyo Bay just off Koto City.
 A 6-km course follows the island's eastern coast.
 You can rent a bicycle at the cycling center near the gate bridge on the south side of the park.
-(And if you have kids, don't miss the mini course next to the center, which has a collection of fun vehicles.)
-On the main cycling course itself, enjoy sweeping views of the bay, pleasant greenery, and lots of little rest areas.
+(And if you have kids, don't miss the mini-course next to the center, which has a collection of fun vehicles.)
+On the main cycling course, enjoy sweeping views of the bay, pleasant greenery, and lots of little rest areas.
 The island also has some great amenities that offer a taste of the outdoors in the big city, including a fishing center, a campground where you can barbecue, and a golf course.

 If you wish to rent a bicycle, the Tora-san Museum rents out bicycles, and Edogawa City has rentacycles at the bicycle parking areas at 11 train stations, including Kasai, Nishi-kasai, Kasai-Rinkai Park, and Koiwa.

-Following the course of the Sumidagawa River will take you near, or even right past, so many of Tokyo's must-see neighborhoods and landmarks.
+Following the course of the Sumida River will take you near, or even right past, so many of Tokyo's must-see neighborhoods and landmarks.
 You could start in Ryogoku—the epicenter of sumo wrestling, go past a series of colorful bridges, and find yourself at the base of Tokyo Skytree, with Asakusa and Sensoji Temple just a ways off on the other side of the river.
 Or, you could check out Tsukiji Market (which, despite the move of the famous fish market to Toyosu, is still a massive wholesale market in its own right), then head to glitzy Ginza.
 Or, take a detour to Tokyo Station and the Imperial Palace.
 Or chill out on Tsukuda, which sits at the tip of a piece of reclaimed land in the middle of the river.
-The Sumidagawa River was a vital artery for commerce and transport in centuries past, and it's still right at the heart of Tokyo today.
+The Sumida River was a vital artery for commerce and transport in centuries past and it's still right at the heart of Tokyo today.